Hashibutogarasu/craft_launcher_rust/README.md

 This library is not affiliated with Mojang or Microsoft.
 Use it responsibly and always comply with Minecraft's EULA and distribution rules.

+# Contributing

+We welcome contributions!
+To get started:

+1. Fork the repository

+2. Create a new branch (git checkout -b feature-branch)

+3. Make your changes

+4. Run cargo fmt and cargo clippy to ensure style and linting

+5. Submit a pull request with a clear description of your changes